-Shaoxing Wine – also known as Chinese Cooking Wine or Shaosing Wine – is an essential in Chinese cooking, the secret ingredient that makes recipes truly taste like what you get at Chinese restaurants.
+Shaoxing Wine (sometimes spelt Shaosing Wine) is a type of rice wine for cooking essential in much Chinese cooking.
+It’s a secret ingredient that makes recipes truly taste like what you get at Chinese restaurants.
 Chinese restaurants use it by the gallon in everything from stir fry sauces to soup broths, marinades and wontons!

 Shaoxing Wine is used in practically every single Chinese recipe I’ve shared – because it’s key ingredient!

-Along with soy sauce, it is probablythe most important ingredient in Chinese cooking.
-Just like in Western cooking, it is used to add depth and complexity to sauces, broths and anything it is added to.
+Along with soy sauce, it is probably one of the most important seasonings and cooking liquids for Chinese cooking.
+Just like in much European and Western cooking, it is used to add depth and complexity to sauces, broths and anything else it is added to.

 It’s usually used in small quantities – most stir fries only call for 1 or 2 tablespoons of Shaoxing Wine – and you can’t distinguish the taste of it in the finished dish.
 You just know it’s better! 🙂

 The best substitutes for Shaoxing Wine / Chinese Cooking Wine are as follows:

 Dry sherry – that’s right, just every day cheap and cheerful dry sherry;

 Mirin – a Japanese sweet cooking wine.
 If you use this, omit or reduce sugar called for in the recipe because Mirin is much sweeter than Chinese Cooking Wine.
 If there’s no sugar to omit, that’s fine, just know that the sauce will be a bit sweeter;

 Cooking Sake / Japanese Rice Wine – this is a bit lighter in flavour than Chinese cooking wine, but is an acceptable substitute and the best substitute.

 These wines bring a similar depth and complexity to sauces.